pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

-To make sure there is only one instance of your application object in each process, one possible arrangement (see below) is to have a module with a variable and two functions.
-The first function constructs an application object and assigns it to the variable, and can be called from a suitable hook or signal designed for setting things up before any requests are handled.
-A second function returns the application object assigned to the variable, and can be called by any request or task handlers that depend on the application's services.
-An alternative to having separate "init" and "get" functions is having one function that does lazy initialization of the application object when first requested.
+To make sure there is only one instance of your application object in each process, one possible arrangement (see below) is to have a module with two functions and a variable.
+The first function constructs an application object and assigns it to the variable, and can perhaps be called when a module is imported, or from a suitable hook or signal designed for setting things up before any requests are handled.
+A second function returns the application object assigned to the variable, and can be called by any views, or request or task handlers, that depend on the application's services.

 Although the first function below must be called only once, the second function can be called many times.
 The example functions below have